Inside: Girls can do anything is a book list to inspire your girl to believe in herself, dream big, and color outside the lines.

 Betsy Ross is the person credited with designing the first American flag.
 There’s not enough historical evidence to say if she did or didn’t, but one thing is for sure: Betsy Ross is a pretty fascinating character.

-There are so many more wonderful books that can be included here.
+There are so many more wonderful books that can be added to this list.
 Did I miss your favorites?
 Let me know in the comments below.